p51host/simply-cms/README.md

 After a few bumps and snaggs I got the script to load true and fast, pushing it through my ssl on a production site.

 #Bread and Butter
-Some Highlight Include:
+1. Some Highlight Include:
-Support for multiple users
+2. Support for multiple users
-Create Edit Content with ease
+3. Create Edit Content with ease
-Built in Comments with edit functions
+4. Built in Comments with edit functions
-Clean SEO friendly URLs
+5. Clean SEO friendly URLs
-User friendly administration backend
+6. User friendly administration backend
+7. A wysiwyg can be added

 **Will be easy to edit content source then build apps.**